nrai11/2020-sensor-miniproject/Report.md

 * We plotted probability density function for each sensor type from the office room which are as follow:

-*PDF are plotted in two formats, the left one is line graph and the righ one is histogram.*
+*PDF are plotted in two formats, the left one is line graph and the right one is histogram.*

 **Temperature sensor**